-- 4.1 Green Genetic Engineering
+- 4.1 Green Genetic Engineering.

-- 4.2 Food safety
+- 4.2 Food safety.

-- 4.3 Personalised Medicines 3D Bioprinting,
+- 4.3 Personalised Medicines 3D Bioprinting

-- 4.4 Bioterrorism
+- 4.4 Bioterrorism.

-Module 5 - Challenges in Teaching
+Module 5 - Challenges in Teaching (10hrs)

 - 5.1.
-Recent ResearchTrends in Science teaching and learning in schools -Content, Techniques, Strategies, Assessment - 5.2 Teaching students with diverse learning needs and talents-New trends - 5.3 Promoting Attitudes and Values among the learners - 5.4 Implementation of Teacher Competence to Optimizing learners' development of Intellectual, Emotional and Moral aspects
+Recent Research Trends in Science teaching and learning in schools Content, Techniques, Strategies, Assessment. - 5.2 Teaching students with diverse learning needs and talents-New trends. - 5.3 Implementation of Teacher Competence to Optimizing learners' development of Intellectual, Emotional and Moral aspects.

 - 1. Prepare a personalized report on a news bulletin connected with life science. - 2.
-Create a blog and publish your article on any one of social issues you have noticed (EPC3). - 3.
-Conduct a Quiz Programme and prepare a self evaluation report (EPC4).
+Create a blog and publish your article on any one of social issues you have noticed - 3.
+Conduct a Quiz Programme and prepare a self evaluation report